 A developer could ignore this API and write their own settings page without it.
 That begs the question, what benefit does this API bring to the table?
 Following is a quick rundown of some of the benefits.

 Using the API to generate your interface elements guarantees that your settings page will look like the rest of the administrative content.
-Have you ever seen a plugin settings page that looked like it was designed by a 5-year-old?
-You can bet that developer didn’t use the API.
-So, one strong argument is that your interface will look like it belongs, and thanks to the talented team of WordPress designers, it’ll look awesome!
+Your interface will follow the same styleguide and look like it belongs, and thanks to the talented team of WordPress designers, it’ll look awesome!

 Since the API is part of WordPress Core, any updates will automatically consider your plugin’s settings page.
-If you go off the reservation and make your own interface, WordPress Core updates are more likely to break your customizations.
+If you make your own interface without using Setting API, WordPress Core updates are more likely to break your customizations.
 There is also a wider audience testing and maintaining that API code, so it will tend to be more stable.